orieken/vapor/README.md

 * It doesn't get lots of info, just the ones I need for now.
 * It relies on the XML output on Steam, which is not reliable at all.
-* It is way simples than steam-condenser.
+* It is way simpler than steam-condenser.

 ## Contributing